Here I hope to answer any questions you may have about breeding practices. I have set it up in a Question and Answer format.

 Q) Then what is a "health guarantee"?

 A) A good breeder will offer a limited health guarantee.
 Most will offer a full or partial refund if the dog develops specific genetic diseases by the age of 2 years.
 This is the best a breeder can do, because there simply is NO guarantee available to breeder or buyer, of perfect health.
 If a breeder demands you return a puppy that develops issues, this is just their way of "weaseling out" of a guarantee, as VERY few people will give up a beloved family member after a year of two in the family - and those breeders know that, and know they will not have to honor the written guarantee.
+Most breeders will offer a partial refund or in some cases another pup.

 Q) Do you inbreed, and isn't it harmful?